domRiddle/ASF/Configuration.md

 16 | MarkReceivedMessagesAsRead | Will cause ASF to automatically mark all received messages as read 32  | MarkBotMessagesAsRead | Will cause ASF to automatically mark messages from other ASF bots (running in the same instance) as read

 Please notice that this property is `flags` field, therefore it's possible to choose any combination of available values.
-Check out **[flags mapping](#json-mapping)** if you'd like to learn more.
+Check out **[json mapping](#json-mapping)** if you'd like to learn more.
 Not enabling any of flags results in `None` option.

 In general you want to modify this property if you expect from ASF to do certain amount of automation related to its activity, as it'd be expected from a bot account, but not a primary account used in ASF.
 Therefore, changing this property makes sense mainly for alt accounts, although you're free to use selected options for main accounts as well.